jsiegenthaler/homebridge-eosstb/README.md

 ### View TV Settings
 You can use **View TV Settings** to open the set-top box main menu at the PROFILES menu.
 To use: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cog/wheel to open the settings for the accessory, and scroll down to **View TV Settings**.

-### Media State (Play/Pause) Limitations
-The eosstb plugin can detect the current and target media state and shows PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
-Unfortunately, Apple Home app cannot do anything with the media state (as at iOS 14.4).
-Hopefully this will improve in the future

 ### Siri